Miladeb77/Y2_Genepanel_project/USER_GUIDE.md

 - **panel_gene_mapper_info.log:** Contains informational logs.
 - **panel_gene_mapper_error.log:** Contains error logs, useful for troubleshooting issues.
+- INFO-level logs and above are displayed in the console.

+The logging configuration can be customized within the code, and the log files and logging levels can be adjusted by modifying the setup_logging() function.

 For detailed information on any issues, refer to the `panel_gene_mapper_error.log`.